TaylanUB/scheme-bytestructures/README.md

 that an argument must be an exact non-negative integer.

-A *dynamic descriptor* is a bytestructure descriptor whose `size` and/or `ref-helper` procedures reference their bytevector and/or offset arguments.
+A *dynamic descriptor* is a bytestructure descriptor whose `size` and/or `unwrapper` procedures reference their bytevector and/or offset arguments.

 ### Bytestructure descriptors

-- `(make-bytestructure-descriptor size alignment ref-helper getter setter)` *procedure*
+- `(make-bytestructure-descriptor size alignment unwrapper getter setter)` *procedure*

 Low-level procedure for creating descriptors.
 Usually one of the